Sales Training – The Sales process changed – did you get the memo?

 1. Listen – “Sales is 90% perspiration, 10% inspiration”

 To be a good salesperson, start by putting yourself in the position of the buyer – see things from their perspective.
 This is generally referred to as ‘discovery’.
-By understanding the needs of the buyer or their desired outcome, you can appreciate the problem before trying to offer your solution.
-Listen hard, ask questions, do NOT try to sell what you have, unless it is what the buyer needs or actually wants.
+By understanding the needs of the buyer or their desired outcome, you can appreciate the problem before trying to offer your solution if is the right one.
+Listen hard, like about 70% of the time, ask questions, do NOT try to sell what you have, unless it is what the buyer needs or actually wants.
 Focus on what is being said to you, rather than thinking about what you are going to say next.
 The buyers will tell you what they want from you, if you just ask them the right questions.
 Their questions may be your answers, a new starting point for more questions.
 When you get an answer, say “tell me more” or “how does that affect you” or other similar probing questions to dig deeper.
 Treat every potential customer as if it was your best friend and you want to do your best for them.

-Remember that buyers need to know, like and trust you.
+Remember that ideally buyers need to know, like and trust you or at least trust you.
 “People don’t care how much you know until they know how much you care.”
 If you listen well, you will determine what is best for the client and can assert that in confidence, then facilitate the purchase.
 Be 100% there, in the conversation, no distractions.
 Ask and ask and ask and listen well.
-If you have listened and asked the right questions, the buyer will tell you why they want the solution you have to offer.
+If you have listened well and asked the right questions, the buyer will tell you why they want the solution you have to offer.
 What would you like to accomplish as a result of this meeting?
 Every meeting will need a close, but the close may not be an actual sale.

 2. Research – The Kipling 6 – “I kept six honest serving men they taught me all I knew.
 Their names were; “‘what’ and ‘why’ and ‘when’, ‘where’ and ‘how’ and ‘who’ “.